Raising K9 & This Is Us

 Genetics, Philosophy, Methodology & Love....

 Lots of stuff is important in selecting a cross and in raising pups, they are our responsibility.
 Considering a cross is far more than a passing OFA or DNA panel or a Title.
+Hours and hours of researching pedigrees both vertically and horizontally, assessing and re-assessing genetics and ability and what we have produced, or hope to produce, go into selecting a breeding.

-We spend hours and hours researching pedigrees, assessing and re-assessing genetics and ability and what we have produced, or hope to produce.
-For example...an OFA excellent dog that has or produces awful temperaments, or health issues, or pups with no working ability- is not always a "good" breeding choice IMHO.
+An OFA excellent dog that has or produces awful temperaments, or health issues, or pups with no working ability- is not always a "good" breeding choice IMHO.
 Color or coat type is never a consideration in our choices-while we all have a visual picture we may prefer, temperament and ability come first.

 Weighing the good and possible "bad" that may come through in a cross, is part of being a responsible breeder.
-For this reason we are happy to help mentor new breeders and share what we know of pedigrees, but for our own pups they are generally on a limited/spay/neuter agreement to protect our work and our line.
+For this reason we are happy to help mentor new breeders and share what we know of pedigrees, but for our own pups they are generally on a limited/spay/neuter agreement to protect our years of work and our line.
 This can be discussed on a case by case basis, but there are so many just breeding...so many litters.

 We generally have one or two litters a year, always looking for our next training prospect.
 We do not breed for others, but for what we want for the future.
 We choose to be selective in our program for what we produce.
+At any point in a dog's life, we will also take back our pups.

 For Future Plans....